Thomas Chatfeild-Clarke

 Thomas Chatfeild-Clarke (22 August 1829–28 June 1895) was an architect, surveyor and politician.

 Early life and family

 Chatfeild-Clarke was born in 1829 in Newport, Isle of Wight, to parents Abraham Clarke, a farmer, and his wife Jane (née Chatfeild) In 1859 he married Ellen Nettlefold (1826–1901), daughter of John Sutton Nettlefold of Birmingham and cousin of Joseph Chamberlain They had six children, all sons: Howard (1860–1917), Temple (b. and d.1862), Edgar (1863–1925), Robert (1867–1941) and Cecil (1869–1947).
 The family were strong Unitarians and this had a powerful influence on Thomas's career and commissions.

 In 1874 he built a house for himself, Oakfield, at Wootton on the Isle of Wight.
 It survives, now in multiple occupancy.
-A large houses with oriel windows, multiple gables and half-timbering, it displays Arts and Crafts influences.
+A large house with oriel windows, multiple gables and half-timbering, it displays Arts and Crafts influences.

 Professional Qualifications and Honours

 In 1862 he became a Fellow of the Royal Institute of British Architects (RIBA).
 He was also a Fellow of the Royal Institution of Chartered Surveyors (RICS), having been a founder member of its forerunner, The Institution of Surveyors.
 He became its vice-president in 1888 and President in 1894.
 He was surveyor to the Cordwainers’ Company, the Fishmongers’ Company, Dr Williams's Library and to other public institutions.